isabelcosta/pessoa-app/README.md

-# README
+# Pessoa app

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+### Description
+This is a sample project on rails to train ruby on rails development, with simple actions.
+It lists, adds, removes and updates Person entities.

+### Setup and Run

-* Ruby version
+* Ruby version ...

-* System dependencies
+* System dependencies ...

-* Configuration
+* Configuration ...

-* Database creation
+* Database creation ...

-* Database initialization
+* Database initialization ...

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...